pwaring/technical-talks/engima-lessons/slides.md

  - Can triangulate radio signals to get rough location
  - Track operators by fingerprint
  - Useful even if message text is unknown
- - Sometimes gives clues for cracking
+ - Sometimes gives clues for codebreaking
  - Similar to metadata from emails, websites etc.

 # Design

  - Enigma could never encrypt a character as itself
- - If you see 'A' in ciphertext, plaintext cannot be 'a'
- - Reduces key space by factor of 26 - so what?
  - Helps eliminate potential keys
- - Plaintext guessing
+ - Plaintext guessing using cribs

+# Operational rules

+ - Rule against having rotors in same position for more than 2 days
+ - No swapping plugboard letters with neighbours
+ - Preventing 'obvious' combinations reduced key space

-# Plaintext 'knowledge'
+# Plaintext knowledge

- - Knowing (or guessing) some of the plaintext helps with cracking
+ - Knowing (or guessing) some of the plaintext helps with codebreaking
- - Knowing the position of plaintext is even better
+ - Knowing the position of plaintext is even better (can be guessed)
  - Army reports tend to be structured and regular (e.g. weather)
  - 'Nothing to report' reports
- - Intentionally cause known messages to be sent
+ - Intentionally cause known messages to be sent ('gardening')

 # Compromised keys

- - U-boats spent long times at sea
  - Capture a U-boat and you have the keys
  - Germans did not always revoke keys after capture (expensive)
  - Reliance on U-boat crew destroying keys
  - Extremely dangerous operation, but rewarding
- - Still need cryptoanalysis to continue

 # U-33

  - Sent to lay mines in Scottish waters
  - Normal procedure: no Enigma machines or codes on mine-layers
- - Ignored and submarine was captured, along with bits of Enigma machine
+ - Procedure ignored, crew and parts of Enigma machine captured

 # Per-message keys

  - Choose a new key per message, encrypted with the day book setting
  - Reduces the amount of ciphertext using the day book setting
- - Send key twice to avoid transmission problems
+ - Send key twice to avoid transmission problems (initially)
- - Repetition is bad
  - Obtain the day key and you have the message keys

 # Guessable message keys

  - People can't choose truly random sequences
- - Operators choose their/partner's initials
+ - Operators choose their/partner's initials etc. ('cillies')
  - Operators re-use keys
  - Actual key space much lower than theorectical key space
  - Similar to card PINs today

-# Blind faith in security
+# Faith in security

  - Enigma assumed to be unbreakable
  - Reasonable assumption *if used correctly*
  - Occasionally not using decrypted messages
+ - Send spotter planes to known U-boat locations
  - Assumption of spies etc. instead of code breakers
  - Zimmerman telegram (WWI)